-- be fitted on the car centre line - fully enclose each complete section such that its inner profiles match that of each section; - be made from aluminum based alloy; - have a minimum thickness of 2mm, a maximum thickness of 10mm; - be rigidly fixed to both rear wing elements on the car centre line. - not allow any displacement (except normal to car centre line) of one rear wing element relative to the other one.
+- a) Fully enclose each complete section such that its inner profiles match that of each section. - b) Be made from aluminum based alloy. - c) Have a minimum thickness of 2mm, a maximum thickness of 10mm. - d) Be rigidly fixed to both rear wing elements on the car centre line. - e) Not allow any displacement (except normal to car centre line) of one rear wing element relative to the other one.

-These supports will be ignored when assessing whether the car is in compliance with Articles 3.6, 3.10 and 3.14.
+These supports will be ignored when assessing whether the car is in compliance with Articles 3.6, 3.12 and 3.16.

-A tolerance of $\pm$ 1.0mm will be permitted on any stated dimension.
+A tolerance of +/-1.0mm will be permitted on any stated dimension.

-3.11 Bodywork around the front wheels:
+3.13 Bodywork around the front wheels :